Allystarc/White-Melody/README.md

 # White-Melody | Alysia Cheung

-welcome to the website for my Twine Game, created for the course IASC 1P04 at Brock University.
+Welcome to the website for my Twine Game, created for the course IASC 1P04 at Brock University.

 ## Playtest